-Posted by:GJW Direct | Feb 6, 2020
+Posted by:GJW Direct | Apr 25, 2021

-- Monitor the condition of the propeller filing down any damaged parts to soften sharp points, and remove any fishing line that has been caught (again preventing more costly, significant damage should water find it’s way into your gearbox).
+Monitor the condition of the propeller filing down any damaged parts to soften sharp points, and remove any fishing line that has been caught (again preventing more costly, significant damage should water find its way into your gearbox).

 It is also essential that you flush the engine after each cruise with clean water (the importance of which cannot be emphasised enough), to prevent corrosion caused by the build-up of salt which can damage the engine itself and block the cooling systems (which can lead to further engine damage).

-- Check fuel levels and consider carrying a reserve tank.
+Check fuel levels and consider carrying a reserve tank.
 Fuel consumption varies considerably depending on weather conditions, so extra fuel never goes amiss on a particularly windy or rough day at sea.

-- Cover your RIB to prevent further dampness caused by rain, but with a cover made from a fabric which still allows air circulation so you’re boat can continue to dry out.
+Cover your RIB to prevent further dampness caused by rain, but with a cover made from a fabric which still allows air circulation so your boat can continue to dry out.
 If your boat is safely stowed away inside, consider using a dehumidifier to help the drying process and remember to also rinse off seat covers and re-lubricate zips.

 It is also vital that you keep your trailer maintained.
-Towing your RIB is something many of us take of granted, but it isn’t worth risking your pride and joy for the sake of forgetting to replace an inexpensive breakaway cable.
+Towing your RIB is something many of us take for granted, but it isn’t worth risking your pride and joy for the sake of forgetting to replace an inexpensive breakaway cable.
 Your trailer brakes are just as susceptible to saltwater damage as elements on the boat, so be sure to also rinse off the brakes with freshwater to prevent these seizing up.
 Flushing kits are available to take the strain out of this job, but aren’t essential.
 You may also want to consider using lubricant to ensure all connections remain flexible. not forgetting the grease nipple on the wheel hubs.